nvmwill/nexmo-developer/_documentation/en/video/guides/archiving.md

 ## Selecting streams to be included in a archives

-When you start a recording, if you set the ``streamMode`` to `manual`, you can choose the streams to include in the recording.
+When you start an archive, if you set the ``streamMode`` to `manual`, you can choose the streams to include in the archive.

-You can add and remove streams during the  recording.
-And you can specify whether the recording will include a stream's audio or video (or both).
+You can add and remove streams during the archive recording.
+And you can specify whether the archive will include a stream's audio or video (or both).

-Otherwise, with the ``streamMode`` set to `auto` (the default), all streams are included (with audio and video) in the recording.
-See Starting a recording and Selecting streams to be included in a recording.
+Otherwise, with the ``streamMode`` set to `auto` (the default), all streams are included (with audio and video) in the archive.
+See Starting an archive and Selecting streams to be included in an archive.

 However, in a composed archive there is a limit of 16 video streams and 50 audio streams included at one time (for both automatic and manual stream modes), and streams are included based on stream prioritization rules.

 ## Automatically archived sessions

-You can have a session be automatically recorded by specifying this when you create the session, using one of the Vonage Video server SDKs.
+You can have a session be automatically archive by specifying this when you create the session, using one of the Vonage Video server SDKs.

-The recording for an automatically recorded session starts as soon as a client connects to the session.
+The archive for an automatically archived session starts as soon as a client connects to the session.

-> Note: If recording is started and no data is streamed during the duration of the recording (no audio or video is published), the size of recording file will be 0 bytes.
+> Note: If archiving is started and no data is streamed during the duration of the archive (no audio or video is published), the size of archive file will be 0 bytes.

-Automatically recorded sessions include both audio and video, and they record all streams to the same (composed) MP4 file.
+Automatically archived sessions include both audio and video, and they record all streams to the same (composed) MP4 file.

 However, if the recording lasts longer than 4 hours (14,400 seconds), the session is recorded to multiple, consecutive MP4 files, of up to 4 hours each in length, until the recording is stopped.

-You can call the Vonage Video REST method for listing recordings and pass in the ``sessionID`` query parameter to list recordings for a specified session ID.
+You can call the Vonage Video REST method for listing archive and pass in the ``sessionID`` query parameter to list archives for a specified session ID.

-You can then determine the sequence of the separate MP4 files, by looking at the ``createdAt`` property of each recording listed in the JSON data returned by the call to the REST method.
+You can then determine the sequence of the separate MP4 files, by looking at the ``createdAt`` property of each archive listed in the JSON data returned by the call to the REST method.

-You cannot stop an automatic recording using the Vonage Video REST API or server SDKs.
-Automatic recordings stop 60 seconds after the last client disconnects from the session or 60 minutes after the last client stops publishing a stream to the session.
+You cannot stop an automatic archive using the Vonage Video REST API or server SDKs.
+Automatic archives stop 60 seconds after the last client disconnects from the session or 60 minutes after the last client stops publishing a stream to the session.

-> **Important:** If you expect to have long periods during which recording will be paused, you should consider starting and stopping recordings using the methods in the Vonage Video REST API or one of the Vonage Video Server SDKs (instead of having the session be recorded automatically).
+> **Important:** If you expect to have long periods during which archiving will be paused, you should consider starting and stopping archives using the methods in the Vonage Video REST API or one of the Vonage Video Server SDKs (instead of having the session be archived automatically).
-You should strictly avoid reusing session IDs if you will be using automatic recording.
-Reusing a session ID can cause automatic recordings to fail if a previous automatic recording for the session has timed out.
+You should strictly avoid reusing session IDs if you will be using automatic archiving.
+Reusing a session ID can cause automatic archives to fail if a previous automatic archive for the session has timed out.

 ## Simultaneous archives